laravel/docs/cashier-paddle.md

 <a name="prices"></a>
 ## Prices

 One of the nice things about Paddle is that you can customize prices per currency.
-This allows you to set up different prices for different situations.
+This allows you to set up different prices for different countries.
 Cashier Paddle comes with the ability to retrieve the prices for products:

     use Laravel\Paddle\Cashier;